ctjhoa/rust-learning/README.md

 Are you fast, friendly, and fearless?
 [Find something Rusty to work on!](https://www.rustaceans.org/findwork/starters)

-You want to stay up to date?
+Do you want to stay up to date?
 [The official blog](https://blog.rust-lang.org/), [This Week in Rust](https://this-week-in-rust.org/), [This Week in Rust Docs](http://guillaumegomez.github.io/this-week-in-rust-docs/), [The official reddit](https://www.reddit.com/r/rust/)

 You want to find out why some historical decisions?
 [Chronicle.rs](https://github.com/mgattozzi/chronicle.rs)